SilMon/OBA-Open-Biofilm-Altimeter/README.md

 Core functions of OBA are implemented in the Java library `Bacteria_counter.java`.

+## Background

+**Analysis strategy for thin biofilms with a thickness of up to 20 µm**

+One two-dimensional image is analyzed by calculation of the number of bacteria by differences in the gray intensity of pixels of this image.
+A pixel with higher gray intensity than the background belonged to a bacterium.
+The higher the gray intensity of one pixel, the more bacteria lay on top of each other.
+In more detail, to distinguish the bacteria from the background, an intensity threshold (determined experimentally) was set: pixels with a higher fluorescence intensity than the threshold were defined as belonging to a bacterium (a bacterium ~20 pixel).
+To **count bacteria** in biofilms, we assume that the bacteria are uniformly stained and brighter areas are caused by the superposition of several bacteria within this area.
+The bacterium with the lowest fluorescence intensity that is separated from the background is single-layered.
+Brighter bacteria are multi-layered.
+This divides the foreground area into brightness classes and represents a linear relation.
+The first class comprise the areas with intensity values from the threshold up to the doubled threshold.
+These areas are covered with single-layered biofilms.
+Intensity values from the double threshold up to the triple threshold are covered with double-layered biofilms.
+These areas are then divided by the size of a single bacteria and multiplied by the number of superimposed layers.
+The pixel brightness was used to differentiate between a bacterium and the background, thus determining the **colonized are**a in the grayscale images.
+To determine the **thickness of a biofilm**, height profiles are created for the gray scale images captured (and could be converted into 3D representations using the ImageJ 1.5 plugin *Interactive 3D Surface Plot*).

 ## How to install

 1. Create a new folder named in ImageJ/Plugins